ranjith2233/game-of-life/README.markdown

 ## this id s rts yud
 this is raju team eerr eeee
 hi this is dere
+hi this is theety
+hi pavani how r u
 The project is a simple multi-module Maven project.
 To build the whole project, just run `mvn install` from the root directory.

 ## Running the game